-On Sunday April 3, the couple and three of the children dine in a restaurant in Nantes, then go to the cinema.
-This is the last confirmed sighting of most the family.
-Then on April 4 Anne and Benoît do not turn up at their school, La Perverie-Sacré-Cœur, “due to illness”.
+On Sunday April 3, the couple and three of the children dined in a restaurant in Nantes, then went to the cinema.
+This is the last confirmed sighting of most of the family.
+Then on April 4, Anne and Benoît did not turn up at their school, La Perverie-Sacré-Cœur, “due to illness”.

-On April 13, neighbors in Nantes become concerned and contact the police.
-The house’s shutters have been closed for more than a week and Agnès' car has been parked on the street outside the entire time.
+On April 13, neighbors in Nantes became concerned and contacted the police.
+The house’s shutters had been closed for more than a week and Agnès' car has been parked on the street outside the entire time.

 Dupont de Ligonnes was last seen on April 15, 2011 – a week before his family’s bodies were discovered.
-Xavier checks out of the hotel but abandons his car there – leaving the hotel in the southeastern town of Roquebrune-sur-Argens on foot with what looked like a rifle case on his back.
+Xavier checked out of the hotel but abandoned his car there – leaving the hotel in the southeastern town of Roquebrune-sur-Argens on foot with what looked like a rifle case on his back.

-Thirty kilometers (18 miles) from Roquebrune-sur-Argens, Colette Deromme disappears mysteriously from her villa in Lorgues.
-Both her car and her keys are left behind.
-Her body is found a month later.
+Eighteen miles from Roquebrune-sur-Argens, Colette Deromme disappeared mysteriously from her villa in Lorgues.
+Both her car and her keys were left behind.
+Her body was found a month later.